-Under Pennsylvania law, property crimes and vandalism may be graded as summary, misdemeanor, or felony, which means that fines and penalties run anywhere from a very small fine to large fines and long incarcerations.
-Because of this, Beaver County property crimes/vandalism attorneys know how important it is for defendants to secure expert criminal defense attorneys in cases of this nature.
+Under Pennsylvania law, property crimes and vandalism may be graded as a summary, misdemeanor, or felony, which means that fines and penalties run anywhere from a very small fine to large fines and long incarcerations.
+Because of this, property crimes/vandalism attorneys know how important it is for defendants to secure expert criminal defense attorneys in cases of this nature.
 Good attorneys know the law and will fight for the best possible outcome for their clients which, depending on the circumstances, may include negotiating for reduced charges, arguing for case dismissals, and taking legal avenues to see that defendants avoid criminal records.

 Types of property crimes

 See below for common types of property crimes.

 - Arson and related offenses including dangerous burning, failure to report a dangerous fire, and failure to control fire.

 - Criminal mischief for damaging or defacing someone else’s property which can be upgraded to a felony in certain circumstances such as causing more than $5,000 in damage or interruption of public service.

 - Other property destruction including agricultural vandalism, crop destruction, or illegal disposal of methamphetamine waste.